Five ways to up your Instagram marketing game

 - Adding more than one link in your bio

 Okay, this isn’t strictly a native feature, but I thought it could do with a mention in this section.
 Using a service like Linktree will allow you to have a landing page that lists all the links you want your audience to access.
-If you want to go a step further and be more creative, you could create a mobile optimised page with your links on and use that link in your Instagram bio.
-The Hair Fuel does this perfectly as shown below.
+If you want to go a step further and be more creative, you can create a mobile optimised branded web page with your links, then use that link in your Instagram bio.

 4. Take a gentle approach to selling